Gnoot01/StudySpace/Web_Dev/README.md

 - Bulma framework
 - emphasis on independence of .html & .js files/reusability & zero knowledge of project
 - Abstraction via helper funcs (input debounce)
+- Closing dropdown on click outside
+// e.target reveals the element clicked on, anywhere in the document. document.addEventListener("click", (e) => {
+ // If any element in the root is clicked, dropdown will remain open.
+Otherwise, will close. if (!root.contains(e.target)) dropdown.classList.remove("is-active");
+ });
+};
 ```